IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“No civilization of the past was great.
 They were all primitive and persecutory, founded on mass subjugation and mass murder.”

+>“The quandary of many liberals in America and elsewhere is that they have largely outgrown patriotism but are afraid to face this fact.
+They are afraid to be called unpatriotic.
+They are even more afraid to come out openly and say "I am not a nationalist, I don't give a damn about my country.
+For me, there are no countries, no sides - only the side of humankind.”

+>“If it is natural to die then the hell with nature.
+Why submit to its tyranny?
+We must rise above nature.
+We must refuse to die.”

+>“If you’re around fifty years from now, I’d say it’s an absolute guarantee that you’ll be around five hundred years from now, a thousand years from now, a million years from now, forever!
+To be sure… not in these gawky, clumsy, fragile, finite bodies, nor necessarily on this biosphere, on this planet.
+But we will be around.
+There are, in fact, many of us who are dying to attain immortality.”

+>“Coin a name.
+A new name that best defines my ideals.
+My perceptions of who I am.
+Who I should like to be… I am infinitely ahead of where I was.
+I am gaining momentum.
+I am accelerating into the Future… I am a Futurist.
+Why not a name that is Futurist?
+I do not believe in the family.
+Why then a family name?
+I have no nationality.
+Why then a national name?”

+>“People will belong to no specific families or factions, classes or sects, races or nationalities.
+We will free flow across the planet and beyond.
+Highly universal, yet individual.”

+>“Conventional names define a person's past: ancestry, ethnicity, nationality, religion.
+I am not who I was ten years ago and certainly not who I will be in twenty years. [...]
+The name 2030 reflects my conviction that the years around 2030 will be a magical time.
+In 2030 we will be ageless and everyone will have an excellent chance to live forever.
+2030 is a dream and a goal.”

+>“So long as we are confined to these biological makeups, there will always be inequality, human tragedy, and human suffering.”

 ― <a href="https://en.wikipedia.org/wiki/FM-2030" target="_blank">FM-2030</a>

 >“You can’t help people that don’t want to be helped.”